What Is the UPS? (Company Type, Customers + More)

 However, what do you really know about the company behind those big brown trucks filled with goodies- what is the UPS, and what do you need to know about it?
 If you’d like to find out, keep reading!

-What Is the UPS In [currentyear]?
+What Is the UPS In 2024?

-UPS is a company that specializes in global package delivery, shipping/receiving, and supply chain management that was founded in 1907 and continues strong in [currentyear].
+UPS is a company that specializes in global package delivery, shipping/receiving, and supply chain management that was founded in 1907 and continues strong in 2024.
 UPS is the world’s premier package delivery company and typically caters to both individuals and large companies, with its biggest customer in 2021 being the shipping giant Amazon, according to CEO Carol Tomé.

 There’s so much more to understand about UPS and how it operates, so be sure to keep reading for a deeper dive into the world of UPS!